Risk-Aware Linear Bandits: Theory and Applications in Smart Order Routing: Conclusion

-Linear bandit is a natural setting in online decision-making to handle large action sets which appear in many financial applications including SOR, market making and portfolio optimization.
-Mean-variance is one of the most popular criteria used by both individual and institutional investors to balance the trade-off between the risk and expected returns of their investments.
+Linear bandit is a natural setting in online decision-making to handle large action sets which appear in many financial applications, meanwhile, mean-variance is one of the most popular criteria used by investors to balance the trade-off between the risk and expected returns of their investments.
 To the best of our knowledge, this is the first theoretical work that studies linear bandits under mean-variance framework.
-Based on the G-optimal design technique, we proposed \rise, a novel explore-then-commit type algorithm and \risepp, a novel successive elimination algorithm.
-We proved that \rise~ has an expected regret of order $\tilde{O} \left( dT^{2/3}+d^2 \right)$ and showed the $O(d^3\log(d)\log^3(KT)+K)$ upper bound of expected regret of \risepp.
-The numerical experiment validates our theoretical finding, demonstrates their strong performances compared with existing algorithms for the SOR problem, and shows their potentials to be applied to other financial decision-making problems.
-We summarize some interesting future directions to explore: \begin{itemize} \item \textbf{Real-World Data:} Dark-pool transactions are in general rather difficult to acquire.
-But real financial data would be an ultimate touchstone for the algorithm. \item \textbf{Contextual Bandits: } It would be interesting to see how to make a step even further to contextual bandits, in which market signals could be incorporated to potentially improve the algorithm performance.
-One immediate challenge would be that the decomposition of the regret is rather different from the MAB case and the linear bandits case. \item \textbf{Nonlinear Reward:} A nonlinear reward function may greatly open the potential of bandit models to more practical formulations and more challenging applications. \end{itemize}
+The numerical experiment justifies the linear approximation for the SOR problem, validates our theoretical finding, and demonstrates their strong performances compared with existing algorithms for the SOR problem.
+Motivated by other practical considerations in financial decision-making problems, future directions include risk-sensitive frameworks with other risk measures \citep{simchi2023stochastic,coache2023reinforcement}, delayed feedback \citep{pike2018bandits,bistritz2022no,blanchet2023delay}, and possibly an improved regret in non-stationary environment \citep{zhu2020demands,cheung2022hedging,simchi2023non}.